fregu856/CS224n_project/README.md

 # CS224n_project

-Installed packages (not all might end up being used):
+Installed packages on the project virtualenv:
 numpy
 tensorflow
-matplotlib
+matplotlib (not yet used)
-sklearn
+sklearn (not yet used)
-scipy
+scipy (not yet used)
-pandas
+pandas (not yet used)
+Cython (for the COCO PythonAPI)

 ********